 How Much Spending Money Should I Bring?

 It depends.
-Obviously, you could spend a whole lot … some volunteers spend more than $3,000+ on their ILP semester, but that doesn’t mean you have to!
-Those volunteers are typically taking more expensive vacations, doing lots of shopping and spending money eating out.
+Obviously, you could spend a whole lot … some volunteers spend more than $3,000+ on their ILP semester, but that doesn’t mean you have to.
+Those volunteers are typically taking more expensive vacations, doing lots of shopping, visiting other cities and countries on the weekends, and spending money eating out.

 We have a breakdown of how much spending money you should bring, but in a nutshell, around $1,500 - $2,000 is a good average.